rubycocos/git/docs/backup-your-github-repos.md

 filling out an online form.

-While I was working on some taken down repos in the last days and, thus, had a local (up-to-date) working copy  - for others the story is more complicated.
+While I had local (up-to-date) working copies for recovery for taken down repos I was working on in the last days - for others the story is more complicated.

 For more on the crypto punk's not dead under attack take down story see the [**(Crypto) Punk's Not Dead**](https://github.com/cryptopunksnotdead) org.